 The best way to apply the chemicals is on the bamboo rhizomes.
 Most times it is applied after the bamboo plant has been cut down and you have removed the roots as much as possible.

 The herbicides are then sprayed on the left-over roots.
-When you observe the plant sends out new shoots after the initial treatment, repeat the method.
+When you observe that the plant sends out new shoots after the initial treatment, repeat the method.

 You will keep repeating this process until you get rid of the plants permanently.